HEnquist/rubato/README.md

 ###### `log`: Enable logging

 This feature enables logging via the `log` crate.
 This is intended for debugging purposes.
-Note that outputting logs involves various system calls.
+Note that outputting logs allocates a [std::string::String] and most logging implementations involve various other system calls.
 These calls may take some (unpredictable) time to return, during which the application is blocked.
 This means that logging should be avoided if using this library in a realtime application.